pebble8888/ed25519swift/README.md

 ## Performance

+macOS
   On MacBook Pro 2017 2.3Ghz Intel Core i5
   11 sec for 1024 message validation
-10 msec for a message validation
+  10 msec for a message validation iOS no measurement